Stugeta bowkeri

 Stugeta bowkeri, the Bowker's sapphire, Bowker's marbled sapphire or Bowker's tailed blue, is a butterfly of the family Lycaenidae.
 It is found in most of southern Africa.

 The wingspan is 26–32 mm for males and 29–41 mm for females.
 Adults are on wing from September to May, with peaks in October and March.

 Larvae of subspecies bowkeri and henningi feed on Viscum rotundifolium.
-Larvae of subspecies tearei have been recorded on Ximenia caffra and X. americana, Viscum rotundifolium and Tapinanthus quinquangulus.
+Larvae of subspecies tearei have been recorded on Ximenia afra and X. americana, Viscum rotundifolium and Tapinanthus quinquangulus.
 Other recorded food plants include Loranthus species (including L. elegans and L. oleaefolius) and other Tapinanthus and Ximenia species.